 The Motley Fool Stock Advisor is an excellent paid resource for investors.
 You pay $199 per year in exchange for two new stock picks each month and unlimited access to a library of expert stock recommendations inside the service.

-- Access to past stock picks
+- Access to history of past stock picks

 - Everyone gets the same picks at the same time